Merri/nom/README.md

 ## Nom is...

 1. Close to the standards: Nom only outputs DOM nodes.
-2. Minimal like Riot, but even smaller focus.
+2. Minimal like Riot, but with even smaller focus.
 3. Performant.
 Nom's source prefers inline pattern repetition over helper functions.
 4. Compatible.
 You can use other tools to screw the DOM and Nom will adapt.
 5. Absolutely brilliant.
 Your mileage may vary depending on your current mood.